But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 Congratulations!
 Because of dynamic programming, you have successfully stolen the Queen's cakes and made it big.

 Keep in mind: in some cases, it might not be worth using our optimal dynamic programming solution.
-It's a pretty slow algorithm—without any context (not knowing how many cake types we have, what our weight capacity is, or just how they compare) it's easy to see growing out of control quickly if n or k is large.
+It's a pretty slow algorithm—without any context (not knowing how many cake types we have, what our weight capacity is, or just how they compare) it's easy to see growing out of control quickly if or is large.

 If we cared about time, like if there was an alarm in the vault and we had to move quickly, it might be worth using a faster algorithm that gives us a good answer, even if it's not always the optimal answer.
 Some of our first ideas in the breakdown were to look at cake values or value/weight ratios.
 Those algorithms would probably be faster, taking time (we'd have to start by sorting the input).